kapiblue/james-bond/README.md

 ## james-bond

 This is a small summer project that uses regression to find out the average IMDB rating of the new James Bond movie based on the prevoius movies.
-Developed in R.
+Developed in R with rmarkdown and a custom CSS.

 ## R Packages used